Last updated on May 22nd, 2019

 Oh, Jonathan, if only this recipe were all you brought back to London with you. . .

-- kosher salt & freshly ground black pepper
+- freshly ground black pepper

-- 1 yellow onion
+- 1 yellow onion, thinly sliced into strips

-- 1 red bell pepper
+- 1 red bell pepper, thinly sliced into strips

 - 4 tablespoons Hungarian or sweet paprika

-- 4 chicken bouillon cubes, or 2 cups very flavorful stock
+- 2 cups chicken stock

-- 3/4 cup sour cream
+- 3/4 cup (6 ounces) sour cream

-- 2 tablespoons flour
+- 2 tablespoons all-purpose flour

-Serve the chicken paprikash on a bed of egg noodles (or rice, spaetzle, dumplings, etc.; or just dunk thick slices of buttered bread).
+- Serve the chicken paprikash on a bed of egg noodles (or rice, späetzle, dumplings, etc.; or just dunk thick slices of buttered bread).